alexk111/ngImgCrop/README.md

-## Future Plan

-Add multiple image result, for example if we need small medium and huge image saved in the database, make that possible inside plugin.
-Many people will say that we can do that on the server side, but i believe it must be done at the same place we do resize in the first place.

 ## Live demo

 [Codepen: Circle Crop](http://codepen.io/Crackeraki/pen/avYNKP)<br>
 [Codepen: Square Crop](http://codepen.io/Crackeraki/pen/QjmNVM)<br>
 [Codepen: Rectangle Crop](http://codepen.io/Crackeraki/pen/XmEdPx)<br>
 [Codepen: Rectangle With Aspect Crop](http://codepen.io/Crackeraki/pen/zvWqJM)<br>

+## Future Plan

+Add multiple image result, for example if we need small, medium and huge image size saved in the server, make that possible inside our plugin.
+Many people will say that we can do that on the server side, but i believe it must be done at the same place we do the resize in the first place.

 # ngImgCropFullExtended